 Neo chooses awakening.
 He chooses to join the resistance dedicated to freeing the world from the domination of evil powers bent on reducing it to a lifeless wasteland, devoid of hope and purpose.

-In the Sermon on the Mount (Matthew 5-7), I believe Jesus presents people with the “red pill” of his kingdom.
+In the Sermon on the Mount (Matthew 5-7), Jesus presents people with the “red pill” of his kingdom.
 The Creator made the world purposeful and good.
-He intended it to be a theater declaring the glory of God, but a discordant tone now threatens and undermines its harmonious unity.
+He intended it to be a theater declaring the His glory throughout the cosmos, but a discordant tone now threatens to undermine its harmonious unity.
 Humankind, created in God’s image, was meant to be formed by God’s wisdom through a learning process in loving communion with their Creator.
-Instead, in Genesis 2, they swallowed the serpent’s deception of instant knowledge of good and evil.
+Instead, in Genesis 3, they swallowed the serpent’s deception instead of trusting God’s word.
 Like choosing the blue pill, they reached for promised godlike enlightenment but ended up severed from the life of God that forms them in his wisdom.
-As a result, they gave way to the “formless and empty” of Genesis 1:2 back into the world as an ongoing menace that “unforms” God’s very good creation.
+As a result, they gave way back into the world to the “formless and empty” of Genesis 1:2 as an ongoing menace of unforming God’s very good creation.

 His Sermon begins with the language of belonging.
-It is a message of the kingdom, a word of new creation that re-forms them as his image-bearers, their vocation once again established as the theater of his glory in this world.
-Echoing the divine pronouncement “very good” of the creation poem of Genesis 1, Jesus blesses them after re-creating them.
+It is a message of the kingdom, a word of new creation that re-forms them as his image, their vocation once again established as the theater of his glory in this world.
+In a powerful echo the Creator’s divine pronouncement, “very good,” over his creation in Genesis 1, Jesus also blesses his new creation:

 When he saw the crowds, he went up the mountain.
 After he sat down his disciples came to him.
 Then he began to teach them by saying: